Maen1/Coursera_Capstone/report.md

 ## 4. Result

-After training the model using Kmeans algorithms, the model was able to cluster the venues into 15 different clustes.
+After training the model using Kmeans algorithms, the model was able to cluster the venues into 15 different clusters.

 ![clustered venues](clustered_venues.png)